 With the first round of Xbox One pre-orders having sold out in double quick fashion, Microsoft released new advanced stocks causing retailers to once again all line up to take your Xbox One pre-order cash.
-Due to the increased retail competition, however, there are plenty of good Xbox One pre-order deals to find and fortunately we've done all of the hard work for you.
+Due to the increased retail competition, however,

 “We are humbled and gratified by the tremendous interest in Xbox One from game fans everywhere,” Yusuf Mehdi, Vice President of Xbox Marketing said while confirming the November 22 Xbox One release date earlier this year.

 “We sold out of our pre-order supply faster than at any other time in our history and we are on path to have the biggest launch of an Xbox ever.
 We look forward to celebrating with millions and millions of gamers this holiday.